gasparzuker/latin-america-2024/slides/03-Developing-gem5-models/04-ports.md

 To define this function, we are again going to rely on `SecureMemory` and call a function with the same name from `SecureMemory`.
 Do this by adding the following code to `secure_memory.cc`:
 To define this function, we are again going to rely on `SecureMemory` and call a function with the same name from `SecureMemory`.
 Do this by adding the following code to `secure_memory.cc`:
-To define this function, we are again going to rely on `SecureMemory` and call a function with the same name from `SecureMemory`.
-Do this by adding the following code to `secure_memory.cc`:
-To define this function, we are again going to rely on `SecureMemory` and call a function with the same name from `SecureMemory`.
-Do this by adding the following code to `secure_memory.cc`:

 ```cpp
 AddrRangeList